VamshiReddy02/DevOps-Journey/Days/Day1.md

 But wait, what on earth does that mean and how does it work in practice?

-Since it’s not specific enough so naturally, different companies started implementing DevOps in different ways.
+Since it’s not specific enough so naturally, different companies started implementin DevOps in different ways.